La Brexit Transhumance

 ©2019 Jean Merlan

 La transhumance: The colourful festival(s) in which the French herdsman (pâtre) takes his animals, which may include horses, cows, sheep, goats and pigs, to the high mountains (estives) for the summer and then brings them back down to lower pastures for the winter.
 They are decorated with flowers and ribbons and are led along traditional paths.
-The word is from the same root as s’humaniser, to come down to the level of others, a rite observed with great enthusiasm by politicians and celebrity chefs.
+The word is from the same root as s’humaniser, to come down to the level of others, a rite observed with great enthusiasm by politicians of all parties.